-“Commemorate this day, the day you came out of Egypt, out of the land of slavery, because YHWH brought you out of it with a mighty hand.
-Eat nothing containing yeast… For seven days eat bread made without yeast and on the seventh day hold a festival to YHWH.
-Eat unleavened bread during those seven days; nothing with yeast in it is to be seen among you, nor shall any yeast be seen anywhere within your borders… You must keep this ordinance at the appointed time year after year” (Exodus 13:3, 6-7, 10).
+“Commemorate this day, the day you came out of Egypt, out of the land of slavery, because YHVH brought you out of it with a mighty hand.
+Eat nothing containing yeast… For seven days eat bread made without yeast and on the seventh day hold a festival to YHVH.
+Eat unleavened bread during those seven days; nothing with yeast in it is to be seen among you, nor shall any yeast be seen anywhere within your borders… You must keep this ordinance at the appointed time year after year” (Exodus 13:3, 6-7, 10, NIV).

 Specifically, they were to get the yeast of out of their homes: